emsesp/EMS-ESP32/README.md

  **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) (in German) for the EMS bus which is a little outdated, not always 100% accurate and sadly no longer maintained.

-## Supported Boilers Types
+## Supported EMS Devices

-Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols work with this design.
+Most Bosch branded boilers that support the Logamatic EMS bus protocols work with this design.
 This includes Nefit, Buderus, Worcester and Junkers (all copyrighted).
-Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your equiptment.
+Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your equipment.

+Note support for the later EMS Plus (EMS+ or EMS2) standard hasn't been added yet to the library.
+If you'd like to help please reach out.

 ## Supported ESP8266 devices